- About Us

 We believe our Associates’ volunteer efforts breathe life into our Company’s core values of integrity, mutual respect and caring, while tapping the leadership skills, compassion and altruism of our Associates.
 Many of the volunteer opportunities undertaken add a new dimension to the lives of participating Associates while offering the communities in which we operate greater access to a talented pool of people and increased number of volunteer hours.

 In Canada, our Associates strongly support programs that assist disadvantaged women and children.
 For more than 10 years, TJX Canada has worked with Ernestine’s Women’s Shelter and Covenant House Toronto.
 In addition to corporate donations of gift cards and in-kind product, Associates volunteer their time at Ernestine’s and every summer the Store Operations group coordinates a barbeque, providing food and entertainment, and organizing games for the women and children in the shelter.
 Covenant House Toronto is a widely respected organization that advocates for homeless youth in Canada, providing a comprehensive range of housing and support services to meet the needs of these youth.
-In addition to their monetary contributions, for more than five years, our Associates have enthusiastically volunteered their time at Canada's largest youth shelter to help serve food, stock supplies and bring hope to young people to help them move from a life on the street to a life with a future.
+In addition to their monetary contributions, our Associates enthusiastically volunteer their time at Canada's largest youth shelter to help serve food, stock supplies and participate in programs.
+We believe this support helps to encourage young people working to move away from a life on the street and into a life with a future.